backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 </p>

-The best set of parameters from the grid search improved the AUC score by 7.74%.
+The best set of parameters improved the AUC score by 7.74%.

-An AUC of 0.5 is no better than randomly guessing, and an AUC of 1.0 would be perfectly seperating the group of passing students from the group who failed.
-The random forest model is right in the middle with a score of 0.77.
+An AUC of 0.5 is no better than randomly guessing, and a 1.0 would be perfectly seperating the group of passing students from the group who failed.
+The random forest model is right in the middle with an AUC score of 0.77.
 As long as the model performs better than random, I've done good.. right?

 Well, let's just say that I hope the logistic regression model performs better.